 Most people will do the so-called Ha Giang Loop – a multi-day motorbike trip to see the highlights of the region.
 That route covers the main tourists places Yen Minh, Dong Van and Meo Vac.
 Both Dong Van and Meo Vac are two little towns that are actually more than transit places – you could easily consider staying here for a few days to explore the surrounding areas.

 In addition of these towns the Ha Giang province offers some of the most beautiful areas and most dramatic routes of Vietnam.
 For instance the Heaven’s Gate pass near Ha Giang Town, Dong Van Karst Plateau between Yen Minh and Dong Van.
 And of course the absolute highlight – the Ma Pi Leng Pass between Dong Van and Meo Vac.
 Riding on this road you think you are on another planet.
 So beautiful, so stunning, but still feeling so remote in most sections.

 And if you want to join the ride to a popular destinations for many Vietnamese, do not miss the Vietnamese North Pole Lung Cu – the most northern point of Vietnam.

-For me going to the far north will be the absolute highlight for any trip to Vietnam. it can be easily combined with trips to the Cao Bang province, and could keep you easily busy for 2 weeks.
-If you only want to cover Ha Giang I would take aside at least 6 days – 2 days for the day time travel between Hanoi and Ha Giang, and 4 days for the loop.
+For me going to the far north is the absolute highlight for any trip to Vietnam.
+You can easily combined it with trips to the Cao Bang province, and could keep you easily busy for 2 weeks.
+If you only want to cover Ha Giang I would take aside at least 6 days.
+2 days for the day time travel between Hanoi and Ha Giang, and 4 days for the loop.
 The region really deserves this minimum of time.
 You won’t be disappointed.